 your comfort zone.

 How does one measure the severity of risk factors?

-Risks don’t predict the outcome of any risk taking choice.
-It’s left to us to move ahead
+Risks don’t predict the outcome of any risk-taking choice.
+It’s left to us to move ahead with caution.

 The greatest mistake we make is to consider risks primarily as threats rather than opportunities.
 So, here we are with our knickers in a twist trying to fight off the emotional right brain and soothe the logical left brain at the same time.